tus/tus-resumable-upload-protocol/protocol.md

 #### OPTIONS

-An `OPTIONS` request MAY be used to gather information about the current configuration of the server.
+An `OPTIONS` request MAY be used to gather information about the current configuration of the Server.
 The response MUST contain the `Tus-Extension`, `Tus-Version` and `Tus-Max-Size` if available.

-The server MUST NOT validate the `Tus-Resumable` header sent in the request.
+The Server MUST NOT validate the `Tus-Resumable` header sent in the request.

 ##### Example

 This example clarifies the response for an `OPTIONS` request.
-The version used in both, request and response, is `1.0.0` while the server is also capable of handling `0.2.2` and `0.2.1`.
+The version used in both, request and response, is `1.0.0` while the Server is also capable of handling `0.2.2` and `0.2.1`.
 Uploads with a total size of up to 1GB are supported and the extensions for [File Creation](#file-creation) and [Upload Expiration](#upload-expiration) are enabled.